glyphcat/glyphcat/README.md

-I'm a software engineer with experience in mobile and web development (FE & BE).
+Hello, I'm a software engineer with experience in mobile and web development (FE & BE).

 My handle comes from a mix of "hieroglyph" and my adorable cat 🐈.
 I studied computer science and archaeology at university — a bit of code, a bit of ruins.